-This Fact Sheet (updated March 2019) is intended for New Yorkers who are age 65+ or who have disabilities, or their family members and caregivers.
+This Fact Sheet (updated for 2020 in Dec.
+2019) is intended for New Yorkers who are age 65+ or who have disabilities, or their family members and caregivers.
 It explains the basic financial rules on eligibility for Medicaid in the community for this category of people, and explains how to apply for Medicaid if you are seeking home care.

 Community Medicaid includes all hospital and doctors' care, and the various home care programs.
 The rules for eligibility for Medicaid to pay for nursing home care are different, such as the rules on transfer of assets.
 These are explained very briefly here but more extensively in these articles.

 This fact sheet explains how to calculate if you to "spend down" excess income.
 See this article for tips on special strategies to reduce or eliminate the spend-down.

 The reason this Fact Sheet is only for people who are Disabled, Aged 65+ and Blind ("DAB")(a/k/a "SSI-related) is that the rules are very different for people under age 65 who are not disabled.

 Since January 2010, individuals who are under age 65 and who are not disabled have had no limit on the resources or assets they are allowed to have.

 The rules for how income is counted are also different for people who are Disabled, Aged, or Blind than other people.
 These are explained briefly in this Fact Sheet, and more extensively in Medicaid Spend-down (or "excess income" or "surplus income" program) and the Income Disregard chart, and in other articles on this website.